 Climate and Energy

 Climate change is one of the leading global challenges and its effects threaten both our natural ecosystems and built environment.
 In Virginia, these risks include increased frequency and severity of storms, sea level rise, water shortages, heat waves, and negative public health outcomes.
 As energy demand continues to rise over the coming decades, how we source, produce, and consume energy carries consequential impact on our systems.
-We seek to work with companies that can accelerate the transition to renewable energy, reduce energy-related pollution and carbon emissions, increase access to affordable, renewable energy, and drive decarbonization.
+We seek companies that can accelerate the transition to clean energy, reduce energy-related pollution and carbon emissions, increase access to affordable, renewable energy, and drive decarbonization.

 - Energy reduction and lowering of energy costs